menganha/pyblog/README.md

 * _Markdown-format post system._ No need of complex databases, the only thing needed to build your website are the markdown files containing your posts.
 Ideal for version control!
 * _Optimized build system._ Only builds what you have recently added/changed.

+## License

+This software is licensed under the [BSD-2-Clause](LICENSE) License terms.

+The default blog style and design was heavily based on [Armin Ronacher's](https://lucumr.pocoo.org/) blog.